strongbrewio/strongbrewio.github.io/_posts/2018-04-23-share-replay-issue.md

 <a class="jsbin-embed" href="http://jsbin.com/kocagizoje/embed?js,console">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?4.1.4"></script>

 As you can see, the interval part of our stream keeps emitting whenever we unsubscribe.
-This might lead to some unexpected behavior in our code.
+This might lead to some unexpected behavior in our code, or even memory leaks.
 Whenever the `interval$` has no more subscribers, it doesn't make sense to keep the source subscription active.

 ### Defining the problem